 From a fascinating rock collection including fossils and an exhibit on fluorescent stones to a 5 1/2-foot long replica of a Mosasaur skull, the Hicksville Gregory Museum offers a fascinating glimpse into the world of Earth Science.

 The museum offers a variety of educational programs in the Earth Science, and these are for all age levels.
-There are also tours for senior citizen, scout and other groups.
+There are also tours for senior citizens, scout and other groups.
 Field trips are also available.
 To find out more, contact the museum.

 07 of 10